 The late, great Stirling Moss - famously the best driver never to win a World Championship - was then 20 years old and finished in second position in the 500cc support race, having faced a teenage Bernie Ecclestone.

+Today, Silverstone remains a bonafide institution.
 The British Grand Prix has been held at Aintree and Brands Hatch but since 1987 has retained its place in the F1 calendar at Silverstone.
 Since that 1950 bow, only Monaco and Monza have hosted more F1 races.